lykjohn/SEC-Python-Scraper/README.md

 </ul>

-We have now stored our requested information of Amazon in a variable called `amazon_annual`.
+We have now stored our requested information of Amazon in a variable called `amzn_annual`.
 This should just take a few miliseconds to complete because the algorithm is just initializing the information we've requested.
 The next step is to send out metaphorically, a "librarian" to search for our requested information.

 #### STEP 2: Execution to Retrieve Information
-It is now time to send our "librarian" to work.
+It is now time to send our "librarian" to work !

 ```
-annual_income=amazon_annual.ghost_income()
-annual_balance=amazon_annual.ghost_balance()
-annual_cashflow=amazon_annual.ghost_cashflow()
+## returned dataframes are stored in thier corresponding variables
+amzn_annual_income=amazon_annual.ghost_income()
+amzn_annual_balance=amazon_annual.ghost_balance()
+amzn_annual_cashflow=amazon_annual.ghost_cashflow()
 ```
 <ul>
   <li>